 - Information about your child’s first fitting and programming session.

-- Tips for the first few months after the sound processor is switched on.
+- Tips for the first few months’ after the sound processor is turned on.

-As your child's fitting day approaches, you'll feel nervous and excited.
+As your child's fitting (programming) day approaches, you might feel nervous and excited.

-To help you prepare, we've compiled a list of questions to ask your child's hearing health professional.
+To help you prepare, we've compiled a list of questions to ask your child's audiologist.

-These questions will help you know what to expect at the first programming appointment and get everyone ready for life with a new hearing device.
+These questions may help you understand what to expect at the first programming appointment and help get your family ready for life with your child's new hearing device.

 Questions for parents to ask about fitting day and beyond